 Date

-Staff review: [No concerns noted. / Concerns and feedback]
+Staff review: [No concerns noted. / Concerns and feedback].

 AB 680 Required Documentation

 Assembly Bill No. 680 (AB 680) requires certain California Climate Investment programs to implement six workforce standards across applicable projects.
 SALC was identified as a covered program that must meet the standards outlined in Section V of the 2024 Funding Guidelines for Agencies that Administer California Climate Investments (Funding Guidelines).
 Administering agencies must ensure that all applicants with projects funded by covered programs comply with AB 680 unless the project meets the criteria for a project-level exemption.
 See Funding Guidelines for a full description of the workforce standards and project exemptions.
 Applicants will be required to submit evidence verifying compliance with all applicable standards in their application submission.